laws-africa/bluebell/README.md

 #### Editorial remarks

 Editorial remarks are for content not originally included by the document author.
 Editorial remarks can contain other inline elements, such as links and formatting.
+Remarks may span multiple lines.

 ```
 {{*remark content}}

+A {{*remark may
+span

+multiple lines.}}
 ```

 #### Emphasis